Methodology

 What do the status labels mean?

-Status labels show how stable a year's ranking currently is.
-They do not mean every possible source has been found, and they are not a review status for each individual source.
+Status labels summarize how far a year's source review has progressed.
+They do not mean every possible source has been found.

 Related navigation